geneontology/annotation_extensions/doc/has_start_location.md

 x 'has starts location' y if and only if there exists some process z such that x 'starts with' z and z 'occurs in' y

 ### Usage
 Use this relation to relate a biological process to its start location.
+Examples include recording the cell-type in which a cell-cell signaling process starts and recording a cellular compartment (such as post-synapse, presynapse or cilium) in which a signal transduction process starts.
 Note, if the entire process occurs in a particular location, use 'occurs in' instead.

 ### Comment